-Six innovations that make Softer Robotics the most capable and efficient legged robot platform for real-world deployment.
+Six features that set Softer Robotics apart — making us the most capable and efficient legged robot platform for real-world deployment.

 Robots operating near humans must do more than avoid collisions — they must understand and respond to physical interaction in real time.